Minister: Deputy Premier, Minister for State Development, Infrastructure and Planning and Minister for Industrial Relations

-Agency: Department of State Development and Infrastructure
+Agency: Department of State Development, Infrastructure and Planning

 Strong and Sustainable Resource Communities Act 2017